 - Get a good night’s sleep before driving.

 - Identify where the police team and officers are located at the festival.

 - Don’t leave anything valuable in your car.
 Leave your glove compartment empty and open.

-- Split your cash and cards into two stashes so that if one lot is lost or stolen, you have a back-up.
+- Split your cash and cards into two stashes so that if one lot is lost or stolen, you still have a back-up.